Monomialization of singular metrics on real surfaces: Introduction and statement of a simpler version of the result

-iv) Some further technical properties. \end{proposition} More precisely, there exists a global regular orthogonal directional frame on the regular vector bundle $B_1 = \sgm_1^*(\cN_{X_0})$ over $X_1$, in which $(\bg_0|_{X_0})\circ\sgm_1$ is locally simultaneously diagonalized so that the size of the (local) generators of the diagonalizing frame are monomials times a local unit (compare with \cite{KuPa}).
-It is also stable under further points blowings-up.
-From here, we get the \em monomialization \em of the pulled-back metric, leading to Theorem \ref{thm:main} presented in the following simpler form: \begin{theorem} There exists a locally finite composition of geometrically admissible blowings-up
+where $\alpha_i$ is a unit for $i=1,2$. \end{proposition} In other words, a global regular object, the quadratic ideal $\cQ_1$, locally induces an orthogonal directional frame on the regular vector bundle $B_1$ over $X_1$, locally simultaneously diagonalizing $(\bg_0|_{X_0})\circ\sgm_1$, so that the size of the (local) generators of the diagonalizing frame are monomials (here local units - compare with \cite{KuPa}).
+This form is stable under further points blowings-up.
+Then, we get the \em desingularization \em of the pulled-back metric, leading to Theorem \ref{thm:main} presented in the following simpler form: \begin{theorem} There exists a locally finite composition of geometrically admissible blowings-up